DavidCico/Two-dimensional-flow-in-Finite-Volume-Method/README.md

-# Passive scalar transport in a 2D flow using Finite Volume Method
+# Passive scalar transport in a 2D flow using Finite Volume Method (FVM)
-This code shows an example of a buy-and-hold investment of an ETF using Python, and Monte Carlo methods to predict the investment return in the future.
+This code is a FORTRAN implementation of a 2D flow using FVM.
+The flow of a passive scalar is modelled, and visualization of the field is done with Paraview.

 ## Getting Started